francescoolivieri/recruiting-sw-micro/README.md

 # recruiting-sw-microcontrollers

-Implementation of a Final State Machine which monitors two inputs and acts accordingly to those values (turning on LEDs or sending messages via UART).
+Implementation of a Final State Machine which monitors three inputs (temperature sensor, system voltage and a button) and acts accordingly to those values (turning on LEDs or sending messages via UART).